top of page

 13:00-16:00

-The programme then moves into Dabke, the energetic and communal Palestinian dance that carries the rhythm of the land and the strength of its people.
-Through movement, unity, and shared footsteps, the Dabke gathering honours Palestinian culture, identity, and collective resilience.
+This event celebrates the heartbeat of Palestinian heritage, opening with spoken poetry and short films from the Gaza Hands Up Project.
+These works create a space for voice, reflection, and collective listening while amplifying Palestinian stories.
+Following the films and a period of shared reflection, the afternoon includes a break to try traditional bread and Za'ttar.
+The programme then moves into Joy in Dabke.
+This energetic and communal Palestinian dance carries the rhythm of the land and the strength of its people.
+Through movement, unity, and shared footsteps, the Dabke gathering with the Oxford Dabke Group honours Palestinian culture, identity, and collective resilience.
+Refreshments will be provided.

 Torn Green Paper Square.png